carmelosammarco/GPSconverter/README.md

 ## Stand alone version:

 At the moment it is a working in progress.
 The aim is to be able to realise an executable to run without any python requirements/installation and natively for both Window and MacOS operative systems.
-However the Application icon is ready.. here below:
+However, the Application icon is ready.. here below:

 ![Imgur](https://i.imgur.com/1zIm0KGs.png)